-Provide Mentoring
+Provide Mentoring CDW C09

-A Community Development Worker is someone who helps communities, groups, families and people in their community.
-Community Development Workers support community-led development, participatory development, inclusive development, and building local capacity.
+A Community Development Worker (CDW) is someone who helps communities, groups, families and people in their community.
+CDWs support community-led development, participatory development, inclusive development, and building local capacity.

-Community Development Workers might be people from inside the community.
-For example; Ward Development Committee or Community Government representatives, grade-12 leavers, youth leaders, Pastors, community volunteers, community educators, women leaders, village liaison officers, and community rangers.
-Community Development Workers might be people from outside the community.
+CDWs might be people from inside the community.
+For example, Ward Development Committee or Community Government representatives, grade-12 leavers, youth leaders, Pastors, community volunteers, community educators, women leaders, village liaison officers, and community rangers.
+CDWs might be people from outside the community.
 For example, agriculture extension officers, District officers, business development officers, NGO field workers, community affairs officers, or company extension officers.
-Often Community Development Workers will also have other expert skills.
-For example, an agriculture extension officer might be an expert on farming systems (a didiman) and also someone who works with communities and groups and families to help them develop (a Community Development Worker).
+Often CDWs will also have other expert skills.
+For example, an agriculture extension officer might be an expert on farming systems (a didiman) and also someone who works with communities and groups and families to help them develop (a CDW).

-This series of coursebooks targets the performance criteria (wok mak) from the PNG National Standard for Community Development Workers.
-Developed by leading PNG Community Development Workers, the National Standard was endorsed by the PNG Government in 2006, under the auspices of the National Apprenticeships and Trade Testing Board (NATTB).
-The National Standard identifies key jobs and duties that Communities Development Workers have, then it lists the wok mak that Community Development Workers need to put into practice if they want to perform those jobs and duties in a way that meets the Standard.
+This series of seven coursebooks targets the performance criteria (wok mak) from the PNG National Standard for Community Development Workers.
+Developed by leading PNG CDWs, the National Standard was endorsed by the PNG Government in 2006, under the auspices of the National Apprenticeships and Trade Testing Board (NATTB).
+The National Standard identifies key jobs and duties that CDWs have, then it lists the wok mak CDWs need to put into practice if they want to perform those jobs and duties in a way that meets the Standard.
 For more information on the National Standard visit the website pngcdwstandard.com